marcotoronto/rdm-test/content/03_create_readme.md

 # What is README?
 {: .no_toc}

 A README file provides information about a project and is intended to help ensure that the data can be correctly interpreted, by yourself at a later date or by others when sharing or publishing data.
-It contains information that is commonly required to understand what the dataset is about, its contents, provenance, licensing and how interact with it.
+It contains information commonly required to understand the dataset, its contents, provenance, licensing and how to interact with it.
 A README file is generally named ```README```and is typically a text or markdown file.

-In short, A README is a portable, durable way to provide information to other researchers about how to navigate, collaborate or extend your project.
+In short, a README is a portable, durable way to inform other researchers about how to navigate, collaborate, or extend your project.

 <p style="margin-bottom: 20px"></p>